syself/cluster-api-provider-hetzner/docs/caph/02-topics/01-managing-ssh-keys.md

 ---
 title: SSH key management
+description: Securely access Kubernetes nodes on Hetzner cloud by managing SSH keys in CAPH.
+Create keys, troubleshoot, and ensure remote communication with ease.
 ---

 This section provides details about SSH keys and its importance with regards to CAPH.